-Actuarial assumptions used in the June 30, 2017, valuation are based on the results of an actuarial experience study for the period July 1, 2011 through June 30, 2016.
+Actuarial assumptions used in the June 30, 2018 valuation are based on the results of an actuarial experience study for the period July 1, 2011 through June 30, 2016.

-Since the prior measurement date, the discount rate was increased from 3.26% to 4.13% based on the methodology defined under GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans (OPEB) and the long term expected rate of return was reduced from 7.75% to 7.45%.
-Valuation year per capita health care costs were updated, and the salary scale was modified.
-The percentage of future retirees electing each option was updated based on current data and the percentage of future disabled retirees and terminated vested participants electing health coverage were decreased.
-The assumed mortality, disability, retirement, withdrawal and future health care cost trend rates were modified along with the portion of rebated prescription drug costs.
+Since the prior measurement date, the discount rate was increased from 4.13% to 7.45% based on the methodology defined under GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans (OPEB).
+Valuation year per capita health care costs were updated.

-Also since the prior measurement date, the subsidy multiplier for non-Medicare benefit recipients was reduced from 2.1% to 1.9% per year of service.
-Medicare Part B premium reimbursements were discontinued for certain survivors and beneficiaries and all remaining Medicare Part B premium reimbursements will be discontinued beginning January 2019.
-Subsequent to the current measurement date, the date for discontinuing remaining Medicare Part B premium reimbursements was extended to January 2020.
+Also, since the prior measurement date, the subsidy multiplier for non-Medicare benefit recipients was increased from 1.9% to 1.944% per year of service.
+The non-Medicare frozen subsidy base premium was increased effective January 1, 2019 and all remaining Medicare Part B premium reimbursements will be discontinued beginning January 1, 2020.

-STRS' investment consultant develops an estimate range for the investment return assumption based on the target allocation adopted by the Retirement Board.
+STRS Ohio's investment consultant develops an estimate range for the investment return assumption based on the target allocation adopted by the Retirement Board.
 The target allocation and long-term expected rate of return for each major asset class are summarized as follows:

-Asset Class Target Allocation Long Term Expected Real Rate of Return Domestic Equity International Equity Alternatives Fixed Income Real Estate Liquidity Reserves 28.00 % 23.00 17.00 21.00 10.00 7.35 % 7.55 7.09 3.00 6.00 2.25 Total 100.00 % 6.84 %
+Asset Class Target Allocation Long Term Expected Real Rate of Return Domestic Equity International Equity Alternatives Fixed Income Real Estate Liquidity Reserves 28.00 % 23.00 17.00 21.00 10.00 1.00 7.35 % 7.55 7.09 3.00 6.00 2.25 Total 100.00 %

-\ 10-year annualized geometric nominal returns, which include the real rate of return and inflation of 2.25% and does not include investment expenses.
-Over a 30-year period, STRS' investment consultant indicates that the above target allocations should generate a return above the actuarial rate of return, without net value added by management.
+10-year annualized geometric nominal returns, which include the real rate of return and inflation of 2.25%, but does not include investment expenses.
+Over a 30-year period, STRS Ohio's investment consultant indicates that the above target allocations should generate a return above the actuarial rate of return, without net value added by management.